overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 `gist:7777085ba07fb61268bc507dfa9e5df8#PseudoValidator.java`
 - This poor function is trying to validate, but is not sure how to communicate back to its caller with multiple possibilities.
 Unfortunately, Strongly-typed languages are strict about return type.
 - Had it been a Dynamically-typed-language like Javascript, this is not a problem at all.
 This is one of the reasons why Dynamically typed languages got popular for.
 Of-course, that makes them very difficult to debug.
 It's difficult to build even a proper IDE around them.
-- The solution for this in a Strongly-typed-language like Java is **Data Containerization**.
+- A dirty solution in a Strongly-typed-language like Java can be, have some Enum `ValidationFailureType` as the return type which has all failure types listed, and in all these cases just return that specific failure accordingly.
+- But you got to return a `null` in valid case and you know what happens if caller doesn't know about that.
+A blast of NPE!
+- **Data Containerization** solves this.
 - Not those plain-old-java-wrappers, but **Containers**.
 Ship your heterogeneous data inside these containers.

 Let's take a fork here and visit the Monad-Land to understand Containerization.